The Shortlist

 After five months of twisting, turning, and patching, I’ve found the East Beast to be more versatile than I initially thought.
 I’ve even created some killer percussion sounds that I’m eager to integrate into my other setups.
 The onboard arpeggiator and sequencer are surprisingly robust, offering quick inspiration and wide applicability.

-Yes, the keys feel a bit cheap and the LEDs are blindingly bright, but these are minor gripes compared to the sheer sonic firepower of this synth.
-It’s incredibly patchable, integrating well with my other gear and even serving as a MIDI to CV/Gate converter.
-And at under $500, it’s a steal.
 The East Beast has earned a permanent spot in my setup, and I’m eagerly awaiting any firmware updates that might tame those LEDs or tweak the interface.
 If you’re considering a semi-modular synth, this is a must-have.
 And who knows, maybe I’ll grab its counterpart, the West Pest, for an epic Bicoastal Death Match Jam!

 Learn More About This Synth While Support Our Team Of Writers Through Our Affiliate Deal With Sweetwater Here